- Medicines to Avoid

 The American Academy of Pediatrics does not recommend any over-the-counter cold medications for children younger than age 4.

 The American College of Chest Physicians guidelines do not recommend cold and cough medications for children younger than age 15.
-For children younger than 15 years of age, they suggest that an anti-inflammatory medication like ibuprofen (Advil, Children’s Advil/Motrin, etc.) or naproxen (Aleve) may be helpful with cough.
-An an anti-histamine (such as diphenhydramine (Benadryl).
+For children younger than 15 years of age, they suggest that an anti-inflammatory medication like ibuprofen (Advil, Children’s Advil/Motrin, etc.) or naproxen (Aleve) may be helpful with a cough.
+An anti-histamine (such as diphenhydramine (Benadryl).
 A decongestant may help with postnasal drip and cough suppression.

 Which cold and cough medicines are not recommended for infants and children?

 Four categories of drugs are not recommended for children under the age of four (or two, depending upon which guidelines you use), and include: